 The Casio fx-115 and fx-991 models are solid calculators and share many of the same capabilities.
 If you already own one and are comfortable with it, it can certainly get the job done.
 However, the TI-36X Pro offers a few interface and workflow advantages that make it slightly faster to use under time pressure, which matters when you have roughly three minutes per question.

-Our recommendation: Get the TI-36X Pro on Amazon — it is the best investment you can make for your FE exam preparation.
-Buy it early so you have time to practice.
+Our recommendation: Get the TI-36X Pro on Amazon — it is the best investment you can make for your FE exam prep.
+Buy it early so you have time to practice with the exact keystrokes before exam day.

 What Are the Key TI-36X Pro Features for the FE Exam?